 Dr. Lisa Schirch is North American Research Director for the Toda Institute for Global Peace and Policy Research, Senior Policy Advisor with the Alliance for Peacebuilding, and Research Professor at the Center for Justice and Peacebuilding at Eastern Mennonite University.
 In 2015, Dr. Schirch finished a three year project coordinating a global network to write a Handbook on Human Security and a set of case studies on Local Ownership in Security.
 A former Fullbright Fellow in East and West Africa, Dr. Schirch has conducted conflict assessments and participated in peacebuilding planning alongside local colleagues in over 20 countries including Afghanistan, Pakistan, Iraq, and Indonesia.

 Larry Syverson is a Richmond resident whose three sons have served multiple deployments in Iraq and Afghanistan.
 Larry relates how those tours of duty caused disruptions, stresses, and hardships on family members.
+He has been a steadfast critic of the two wars since they began.

 Colonel Lawrence Wilkerson is Distinguished Adjunct Professor of Government and Public Policy at William and Mary.
 Col. Wilkerson retired from active service in 1997 and began work as an advisor to General Colin Powell.
 He continued to serve General Powell as special assistant and then as Chief of Staff to Secretary of State Powell.
 Col. Wilkerson also served as Associate Director of the State Department’s Policy and Planning Staff under Ambassador Richard N. Haass and as the staff member responsible for East Asia and the Pacific, political-military and legislative affairs.
 He is currently working on a book about the George H. W. Bush administration.